 KEEP MOVING

-After heading back to the hotel for another bite I thought it would be good to get on our way and head up to Stokksnes Island on the far east coast, near the town of Hofn.
-With good roads its 1hr 30mins one way so we had no idea how long in these conditions but all I know is that I seen photos and I wanted to go!
-I warned the others that I wasn’t entirely sure if it was their thing but they were keen to join me or rather sleep in the jeep.
+After heading back to the hotel for another bite, I thought it would be good to get on our way and head up to Stokksnes Island on the far east coast, near the town of Höfn.
+With good roads, it’s 1 hr 30 mins one way, so we had no idea how long it would take in these conditions, but all I know is that I saw photos and I wanted to go!
+I warned the others that I wasn’t entirely sure it was their thing, but they were keen to join me, or rather sleep in the jeep.

 DANGEROUS

-Only 10mins into the journey and we seen another victim of the weather, this time a lorry had completely lost its front end, don’t ask me how because there wasn’t another vehicle to be seen and nothing else it could have crashed into it.
+Only 10 minutes into the journey, we saw another victim of the weather: a lorry had completely lost its front end.
+Don’t ask me how, because there wasn’t another vehicle in sight, and nothing else could have crashed into it.

-Anyway after initially being told by the policewoman we might have to wait an hour for it to be moved she let us through.
-Thank god as we didn’t have an extra 10minutes let alone an hour.
-Daft if you ask me as it wasn’t even on the road!
+Anyway, after the policewoman initially told us we might have to wait an hour for it to be moved, she let us through.
+Thank God, as we didn’t have an extra 10 minutes, let alone an hour.
+Daft if you ask me, as it wasn’t even on the road!

 STOKKSNES ISLAND

-After this we began the 2 hour drive in conditions that were getting worse and worse and the amount of cars ending up in the ditch grew and grew.
-Thankfully we weren’t one of them…yet!
+After this, we began the 2-hour drive in worsening conditions, and the number of cars ending up in the ditch grew and grew.
+Thankfully, we weren’t one of them…yet!

 FINAL THOUGHTS

-Iceland seems to be going over and beyond my expectations, not sure how that’s possible!
+Iceland seems to be going above and beyond my expectations, not sure how that’s possible!

 NEXT UP